-Report: Iranian ex-judge dies in Romania after hotel fall
+Iranian ex-judge dies in Romania, falls from hotel window

 But in 2012, he also banned the reformist Shargh daily newspaper and detained its editor-in-chief over a published cartoon that authorities deemed insulting to those who fought in the Iran-Iraq war.

-Associated Press writer David Rising in Berlin, and Andreea Alexandru in Bucharest, contributed to this report.
+Associated Press writers Amir Vahdat in Tehran, Iran, David Rising in Berlin, and Andreea Alexandru in Bucharest, contributed to this report.

 Sign up for Daily Newsletters